emu-russia/psxrev/README.md

  * Wiki: http://psxdev.ru/wiki
  * Board: http://psxdev.ru/board

-Everything (code, images etc) is public domain (Creative Commons).
+Everything (code, images etc) is public domain (Creative Commons Zero).
 Use at your own risk) No credits required.

 PlayStation logo and trademarks are property of Sony.
-All rights reserved.

 # PSX CPU (CXD8530CQ) #